Are you a people person? Add in-depth studies of human resources management and organizational development, and put that talent and passion to work.

 This program will give you an in-depth knowledge of corporate structure, training and staff development, management strategies, compensation systems, the dynamics of corporate culture, conflict resolution, legal considerations, and more.
 If you add a specialization in human resources and organizational development to your online degree in business management from CSU-Global, you’ll meet all of the curriculum guidelines the Society for Human Resource Management has set for preparing for a career in human resources.

-This program consists of five upper division online human resources and organizational development courses for a total of 15 credit hours.
+This program consists of five lower-division online human resources and organizational development courses for a total of 15 credit hours.

 Introduction to the development and management of an organization's human resources, with emphasis on planning for the screening, selection, orientation and training of employees.
 Additional topics include performance appraisal, compensation, benefits, equal employment opportunity, incentives and rewards.
 This course is a replacement course for MGT440 as of the 2013-2014 Spring-A term.
 Students cannot receive credit for both these courses.
 This class will be offered beginning Winter 2017.